Cengizism/decks-mui/README.md

 # Decks

-This is a statically generated learning platform for Alten consultants.

 It is based on NextJS, ReactJS, Google Material Design and TypeScript.

 The blog posts are stored in `/_posts` as Markdown files with front matter